live-clones/gmsh/contrib/MeshOptimizer/README.txt

-// HighOrderMeshOptimizer - Copyright (C) 2013-2019 UCLouvain-ULiege
+// MeshOptimizer - Copyright (C) 2013-2019 UCLouvain-ULiege
 //
 // Permission is hereby granted, free of charge, to any person
 // obtaining a copy of this software and associated documentation